openimis/openimis-be_py/README.md

   - run this command: `python manage.py extract_translations`.
 This command will execute all steps required to extract frontend translations of all modules present in `openimis.json`.
   - those translations will be copied into 'extracted_translations_fe' folder in assembly backend module

+### To upload opensearch configuration

+- from `/openimis-be_py/openIMIS`:
+  - run this command: `python manage.py upload_opensearch_dashbaords`.
+This command will This command will upload dashboards config including charts, visualizations, indexes if the opensearch is available in package.

 ## Custom exception handler for new modules REST-based modules